 Based upon financial need and/or GPA.
 For more information contact the Office of Financial Aid for the Founders Scholarship and the Office of Admissions for the Opportunity Grant.

 Initial enrollment of a full time (MU) undergraduate freshman or transfer first semester day student.
 Student must be referred by a United Methodist Pastor.
 This Certificate is valued at $125-$1000 per academic year for residential students and valued at $125-$750 per academic year for commuting students.
 This certificate is considered part of the institutional cap; however, an amount of $125 per academic year will be awarded if the student has reached the institutional cap.

 Students must maintain a minimum 2.0 cumulative GPA after their first year at MU.
 Certificate eligibility is a maximum of 4 years (8 semesters).
-Contact the MU Campus Minister for further information.
+Download the Pastor's Certificate form or contact the MU Campus Minister for further information.

 Awarded to each dependent sibling who is concurrently enrolled full time in the day program at MU.
 This scholarship is valued at $125-$1000 per academic year for residential students and valued at $125-$750 per academic year for commuting students.
 Enrollment of each sibling must be verified at the beginning of each semester.
 The Sibling Scholarship is considered part of the institutional cap; however, an amount of $125 per academic year will be awarded if the student(s) has reached the institutional cap.